Winter Weather Safety

 Slow down when driving in snow.
 It reduces traction and hides black ice.
 Give yourself extra space to stop.
 Intersections are particularly dangerous because cross traffic may hit ice and slide into your path.
 All-wheel drive and four-wheel drive help in snow but provide little assurance on ice.

 Moisture evaporates from the earth and rises into cold air where it condenses into a cloud.
 Sometimes a layer of cold air becomes trapped between the warm earth and another layer of warm air above it.
 The cloud that forms is just above the earth and we call it fog.

-In the winter, fog often occurs during warm, low-pressure systems when the air cools after the sun goes down.
+In the winter, fog may occur in warm, low-pressure systems when the air cools after the sun goes down.
 Factories that emit steam into the atmosphere sometimes cause thick fog.

 As temperatures fall, the fog may freeze and leave a coating of frost over everything, including car windshields.

 Fog reduces visibility, sometimes dramatically.
 It is better not to drive in fog.
 If you must drive, slow down to give yourself enough time to stop.
 Two seconds of visibility is the minimum.
-When an object or car becomes visible, it should take you two seconds or more to reach it.
+When an object or car (traveling in the same direction) becomes visible, it should take you two seconds or more to reach it.

 One driving hazard occurs when the road dips into a low area or passes over water.
 The increased moisture and temperature difference can create a thick cloud and visibility drops almost to zero.
 Slow down, but don’t stop.
 Keep moving through the fog.
 Some of the largest traffic accidents have occurred when fog covered a road and drivers stopped or slowed down while others kept moving at highway speed.